Nyexaas/Slick-Waybar/README.md

 # Slick-Waybar
 A simple design for waybar

+> [!WARNING]
+>
-( This branch is made for 27 inch screens )
+> This branch is made for 27 inch screen.
+>
+> Other size of screen may have problems with sizes.
+>
+> For laptops: check the Laptor repo.

 <img width="1920" height="1080" alt="FullScreen" src="https://github.com/user-attachments/assets/50e34ddc-a21a-4ab9-b826-f2c03f5ab682" />